update4j/update4j/example/gradleExample/README.md

   through the variable ``allModules``.
 If set to false, only the required modules of update4j will be included.

 - Signing: All files are signed by update4j with the key in ``src/main/sll/keystore.jks``.
 The keystore and parameters can be modified in the variables section at the top of ``update4j.gradle``.
+The public key is embedded in the update4j.jar in the boot directory and the installers, which is also signed afterwards.
   All jars in the package directory are signed additionally.

 ## Tested

 On Mac only

-## TODO

-- [ ] signing -> verify installer retrieves cert file, verify package retrieves cert